gnunn1/tilix/README.md

 ### Installation

-The application depends on various resources to function directly, run sudo ./install.sh to compile and copy all of the necessary files to the correct locations.
-Note this has only been tested on Arch Linux, use with caution.

-At this time distro packages are not available.
+At this time distro packages are not available, releases which can be installed manually are available in the releases section with instructions.